Chart Color Schemes

 Huskisson - Vincentia has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 11 projects that could affect the region.
-Notable initiatives include Bayswood Development, Vincentia Coastal Village - Project Modification 9 and Concept Plan Mod 17, HomeCo Vincentia, and Revitalisation of Vincentia Village Shopping Mall Precinct.
-The following list details those most likely to be relevant.
+AreaSearch has identified a total of 12 projects that are likely to impact the area, significantly influencing its performance.
+Key projects include Bayswood Development, Vincentia Coastal Village - Project Modification 9 and Concept Plan Mod 17, HomeCo Vincentia, and Revitalisation of Vincentia Village Shopping Mall Precinct.
+The following list details those projects most relevant to the area's development.

 Professional plan users can use the search below to filter and access additional projects.